pyccel/pyccel/joss-paper/paper.md

 Different approaches have been proposed to accelerate computation-intensive parts of Python code.
 Cython [@Cython2011], one of the first tools of this kind, allows the user to call the Python C API by introducing a static typing approach.
-However, the user must re-write their code into a hybrid Python-C language in order to remove expensive Python callbacks from the generated C code.
+However, the user must rewrite their code into a hybrid Python-C language in order to remove expensive Python callbacks from the generated C code.
 As a result, the code can no longer be executed using the Python interpreter alone.
 A more recent tool is Pythran [@Pythran2015], which allows dynamic Python code to be converted into static C++ code by providing types as comments.
 The HOPE [@HOPE2015] library provides a just-in-time (JIT) compiler to convert Python code to C++, where the arguments' types are only known at execution time.